Aspendos: Hellenistic period

 When Alexander the Great marched into Aspendos in 333 BC after capturing Perge, the citizens sent envoys asking him not to garrison soldiers there.
 He agreed, provided he would be given the taxes and horses that they had formerly paid as tribute to the Persian king.
 After reaching this agreement Alexander went to Side, leaving a garrison there on the city's surrender.
 Going back through Sillyon, he learned that the Aspendians had failed to ratify the agreement their envoys had proposed and were preparing to defend themselves.
 Alexander marched to the city immediately.
 When they saw Alexander returning with his troops, the Aspendians, who had retreated to their Acropolis, again sent envoys to sue for peace.
-This time, however, they had to agree to very harsh terms; a Macedonian garrison would remain in the city and 100 gold talents as well as 4,000 horses would be given in tax annually.
+This time, however, they had to agree to very harsh terms; a Macedonian garrison would remain in the city and 100 silver talents as well as the horses previously agreed would be given in tax annually.